Elderly woman with dementia walking in a garden, highlighting wandering behaviour: Ensuring safety for your loved one.

 If your loved one enjoys spending time outdoors, create a secure outdoor area where they can safely engage in activities.
 Install fencing or use natural barriers to create boundaries and prevent wandering beyond designated areas.

-Communication and Identification
+Communication & Identification

-In the event that your loved one does wander, it is crucial to be prepared.
+If your loved one does wander, it is crucial to be prepared.
 Consider the following steps:

 Ensure your loved one always carries identification, such as an ID bracelet or necklace, with their name, address, and contact information.
 This information can assist others in quickly reuniting them with you.